Serafina Restaurant Group Takes Over Iconic Midtown Site in Major SL Green Deal

 Frolicsome Fairy / Unsplash

-SL Green Realty has secured a significant new tenant at its 800 Seventh Avenue property, with Serafina Restaurant Group signing on for a sprawling 28,000-square-foot space that will become the Italian eatery's 16th location within New York City's five boroughs.
+SL Green Realty has secured a significant new tenant at its 800 Seventh Avenue property, with Serafina Restaurant Group signing on for a sprawling 28,000-square-foot space that will house Brasserie American by Michael Lomonaco — an American brasserie concept representing the group's 16th New York City location.

-The site carries considerable history in Manhattan's dining scene, having previously housed Rosie O'Grady's, an Irish bar that operated there for decades before closing its doors.
-The transition from traditional Irish pub to upscale Italian dining represents an evolution in Midtown's culinary landscape and reflects shifting tenant preferences in the area.
+The site carries considerable history in Manhattan's dining scene, having previously housed Rosie O'Grady's, an Irish bar that operated there for decades before relocating to 148 West 51st Street in July 2023.
+The arrival of a new American brasserie concept represents an evolution in Midtown's culinary landscape and reflects shifting tenant preferences in the area.

 According to Commercial Observer, the New York Post first broke news of the transaction, highlighting another notable leasing victory for Manhattan's largest commercial landlord.